raphaelameaume/fragment/docs/guide/shortcuts.md

 # Shortcuts

-Fragment provides a set of **keyboard shortcuts** to help you navigate and control your sketches more efficiently.
+Fragment includes a set of **keyboard shortcuts** for easier navigation and control of sketches.

 | Shortcut | Action |
 |---|---|